tthoeye/Citadel-Events-Template/README.md

 This branch of the code contains a connector that will allow you to directly access real-time data from the Belgian "UIT Databank".

+The API is available via http://build.uitdatabank.be/api/events/ an example key to use is: 5CA9F618-1747-4EAE-ACB6-BB2D57522BE6

+All data on this source is formatted using the CdbXML standard: http://www.cultuurdatabank.com/CdbXML/